Eschatologue/CM_wiki/docs/class/wizard/index.md

 #### Changing Your Prepared Spells

-Whenever you finish a Long Rest, you can change your list of prepared spells, replacing any of the spells there with spells from your spellbook.
+Whenever you finish a **:rest-long: Long Rest**, you can change your list of prepared spells, replacing any of the spells there with spells from your spellbook.

 #### Spellcasting Ability